twilson63/cu/docs/MIGRATION_TO_IO_TABLE.md

 ---

 **Ready to migrate?** Start with one simple use case, test thoroughly, then gradually migrate more complex patterns.
-The `_io` table will unlock new possibilities for your Lua WASM applications!
+The `_io` table will unlock new possibilities for your Cu WASM applications!